MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-install.md

 **Component** | **Details**
 --- | ---
-**Command line utilities for SQL Server** | [SQL Server 2014 feature pack](https://www.microsoft.com/download/details.aspx?id=42295)<br/><br/> If you want to deploy VMM services using SQL Server data-tier apps, install the related command-line utilities on the VMM management server.
+**Command line utilities for SQL Server** | [SQL Server 2014 feature pack <br/><br/> SQL Server 2016 and 2017  feature pack for VMM 2019](https://www.microsoft.com/download/details.aspx?id=42295)<br/><br/> If you want to deploy VMM services using SQL Server data-tier apps, install the related command-line utilities on the VMM management server.
 The version you install should match the SQL Server version.
 You don't have to install these to install VMM.
 **Windows Assessment and Deployment Kit (ADK)** | Windows ADK for Windows 10.<br/><br/> You can install from setup, or [download it](https://msdn.microsoft.com/windows/hardware/dn913721.aspx).
 You only need the **Deployment Tools** and **Windows Preinstallation Environment** options.
 **Guest operating system** | Windows operating systems [supported by Hyper-V](https://technet.microsoft.com/windows-server-docs/compute/hyper-v/supported-windows-guest-operating-systems-for-hyper-v-on-windows).<br/><br/> Linux (CentOS, RHEL, Debian, Oracle Linux, SUSE, Ubuntu)
 **PowerShell** | [Supported versions](system-requirements.md)